Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Introduction

 The condition $I(A;C|B)_{\rho}=0$ signifies that the state $\rho_{ABC}$ can be perfectly recovered from $\rho_{AB}$ (or $\rho_{BC}$) via a quantum channel acting on $B$.
 The set of states with vanishing QCMI is not convex, i.e., a quantum non-Markovian state can be produced by taking a classical mixture of some quantum Markov states.
 That implies that non-Markovian behavior in many quantum non-Markovian states is not of quantum origin.
 The structure of quantum non-Markovian states is complicated.
 There exist quantum states with small QCMI that can be far, in terms of trace distance, from all quantum Markov chain states in the form~\eqref{eq:MarkovStructure}~\cite{FR15}.
 It is now well-understood that an approximate quantum Markov state (with very small QCMI) $\rho_{ABC}$ is approximately recoverable from its bipartite reduced states $\rho_{AB}$ (or $\rho_{BC}$)~\cite{FR15}.
 There are recent attempts to devise a resource-theoretic framework of quantum non-Markovianity in states~\cite{Wakakuwa2017, Wakakuwa21}.
 Still, they do not have all the desirable properties (see Table~\ref{tab:Comparison}) and are unable to quantify \textit{genuine} quantum non-Markovianity, i.e., quantum non-Markovian correlations in $\rho_{ABC}$ that are not of classical origin.

 To tackle the issues above, we introduce a measure of genuine quantum non-Markovianity, which we call squashed quantum non-Markovianity (sQNM).
-It is based on quantum conditional mutual information and quantifies non-Markovinaity after squashing out all possible non-genuine quantum non-Markovian correlations.
+It is based on quantum conditional mutual information and quantifies non-Markovinaity after squashing out all possible non-Markovian correlations of a non-genuinely quantum origin.
 This measure is in a similar spirit of squashed entanglement~\cite{Christandl04}, a faithful entanglement monotone.
 The genuine quantum non-Markovianity can also be quantified in terms of generalized divergence of recovery.
 With these in hand, we can formulate a resource-theoretic framework to characterize genuine quantum non-Markovianity in quantum states as a resource and discuss its role or connection in some of the operational quantum information processing tasks.

 We start with the properties of sQNM.
 The states with vanishing sQNM form a convex set.
 These states are considered free states.
 The measure satisfies various desired information-theoretic properties, such as convexity, super-additivity, monogamy, asymptotic continuity, and faithfulness.
 We also characterize the quantum operations that do not increase or create sQNM in states.
 These operations also form a convex set and are considered free operations.
 With well-defined free states and operations, we study the conditions for state transformations under free operations and derive various bounds on the rate of transformations.